 [T]hat life ought to be preferred which will be most conducive to the general good.
 In saving the life of Fenelon, suppose at the moment when he was conceiving the project of his immortal Telemachus, I should be promoting the benefit of thousands who have been cured by the perusal of it of some error, vice and consequent unhappiness.
 Nay, my benefit would extend further than this, for every individual thus cured has become a better member of society and has contributed in his turn to the happiness, the information and improvement of mankind.
 (Godwin 1793, 41–42)

 Supposing the chambermaid had been my wife, my mother or my benefactor.
 That would not alter the truth of the proposition.
 The life of Fenelon would still be more valuable than that of the chambermaid; and justice – pure, unadulterated justice – would still have preferred that which was most valuable.
 Justice would have taught me to save the life of Fenelon at the expense of the other.
 What magic is there, in the pronoun ‘my’ to overturn the decisions of everlasting truth?
 My wife or my mother may be a fool or a prostitute, malicious, lying or dishonest.
 If they be, what consequence is it that they are mine?
-(Godwin 1793, pp. 41–42)
+(Godwin 1793, 41–42)

 Of course, since his thought experiment concerns an unusual emergency case, it might be suggested that, since we are not frequently faced with the choice of who to pull from a burning building, Godwin’s position, as radical as it is, has few implications for everyday moral decision-making.
 But as Singer (1972) has argued, those of us who live in economically privileged countries can, by choosing to donate some of our incomes to charity, prevent people elsewhere on the planet from dying of hunger, easily preventable diseases, etc.; and this seems to imply that we are always in the situation of choosing who lives and who dies – whether or not we explicitly acknowledge the fact.
-(See also Unger 1996 and Singer 2009.)
-Singer’s work has given rise to the movement popularly known as ‘effective altruism,’ composed of people who attempt to dedicate their lives to doing as much practical good as possible by donating as much as possible to those charitable organizations judged to be most effective.
+(See also Unger 1996 and Singer 2009.
+Singer’s work has given rise to the movement popularly known as ‘effective altruism,’ composed of people who attempt to dedicate their lives to doing as much practical good as possible.
+One popular strategy is to donate as much as possible to those charitable organizations judged to be most effective.
 Such views, like Godwin’s, adhere to the view that we owe as much moral attention and effort to those who are distant and unrelated to us as to our neighbors, close friends, and even family.

 Many have resisted the extreme position defended by Godwin, Singer, etc. If nothing else, such positions are quite clearly incompatible with the apparent existence of morally admirable partiality.
 (Williams (1981) holds that even to consider sacrificing one’s wife for the sake of impersonal justice constitutes a kind of moral error in its own right.)
 Moreover, despite the fact that the ultimate evaluation is made on the grounds of perfectly general properties, it is not entirely clear that the objects of the evaluation really are being treated as equals, in the relevant sense – the fact that the chambermaid’s life is to be sacrificed for the overall good at least suggests that her standing as a moral being is not really being taken into account, and that the suggested understanding of moral impartiality is therefore deficient.
 Deontological prohibitions on using people as mere means to an end may be seen as expressing a commitment to a kind of impartiality in which everyone is seen to be equally in possession of a kind of worth that grounds inviolable rights against certain forms of treatment.
 Such prohibitions are compatible with what Kant referred to as imperfect duties to provide benefits to others, though they place limits on what may be done while fulfilling those duties.